NAME

 This would produce functions searching the field "field"

-structures as listed.
+within the struct structures as listed.
 The

 following operators may be used: